-PhD candidate part of the Intelligent Optical Network group at Nokia Bell Labs France and the Laboratoire Charles Fabry, France (2013-Now).
+PhD Student part of the Intelligent Optical Network group at Nokia Bell Labs France and the Laboratoire Charles Fabry, France (2013 - 2016).

 Engineering school at the Institut d’Optique Graduate School, Palaiseau, France (2010 - 2013).